denisuzhva/tuesdayGAN/README.md

 ## How to use

-1. Preprocess the data: set paths to the .wav and .npy files in `prepare_n_process/wav2npy.py`, then run this script &ndash it converts your music file to a dataset.
+1. Preprocess the data: set paths to the .wav and .npy files in `prepare_n_process/wav2npy.py`, then run this script &ndash; it converts your music file to a dataset.
 2. Uncomment one option in `nn/T_launcher.py` (depending on if you wish to *train* or *test* the model) and comment the other one, then run this script.

 ## Dependencies